 Crowns are cast in gold, porcelain fused with metal, ceramic or resin in the shape of the original tooth.
-Root canals and crown placements are considered endodontic procedures, but are sometimes performed by endodontists and sometimes by regular dentists.
-Endodontics is an advanced branch of dentistry that focuses on preventing, diagnosing and treating diseases and problems with the soft tissues inside the teeth, also known as dental pulp.
-With endodontic treatment, commonly known as root canal therapy, endodontists can clean, disinfect and restore the root canal system within teeth.
+Root canals and crown placements are considered endodontic procedures, but they may be performed by either endodontists or regular dentists.
+Endodontics is an advanced branch of dentistry that focuses on diagnosing, preventing and treating diseases and problems with the soft tissues inside the teeth, also known as dental pulp.
+Endodontists can clean, disinfect and restore the root canal system within teeth through endodontic treatment, commonly known as root canal therapy.

 If damaged pulp is left untreated, it can cause a number of health problems and even lead to tooth loss.The association between crowns and the survival of treated root canal teeth should be recognized during treatment planning if long-term dental survival is the primary criterion for successful root canal treatment.
 Root canal-treated back teeth without crowns are lost at a much higher rate than teeth supported with full-cast crowns.
 To help reinforce the cusps of pulpless teeth weakened by the removal of tooth structure, it is recommended to use a crown that spans the cusps to resist the occlusal forces of daily chewing.Root canal treatment is performed when the endodontist removes the infected pulp and nerve at the root of the tooth, cleans and shapes the inside of the root canal, then fills and seals the space.
 Unless your dentist or endodontist tells you otherwise, brush and floss as you would regularly after root canal treatment.